Zakir-Ansari/tech-turorials/todo-monorepo-app/README.md

  NX   👀 View Details of shell-app
 ```

-After this, you will shell app project will be listed under Nx console
+After this, you will see shell app project will be listed under Nx console

 ![](../resources/todo-monorepo-app/nx-console-shell-app.png)